Have you ever been in a relationship with someone who made you feel like you were going crazy?

 Gaslighters will often try to deflect responsibility by shifting blame onto their victims.
 For example, they might accuse you of being too sensitive or overreacting when you express a legitimate concern.

 Or they might claim that you’re the one who’s really causing the problem.
-This can leave you feeling confused and uncertain, unsure of where the blame really lies.
+This can leave you feeling confused and uncertain, you will often feel unsure where the blame really lies.

 If you find yourself in this situation, it’s important to remember that you are not responsible for the gaslighter’s actions.
 They are the ones who are choosing to gaslight and manipulate, not you.